alvaro-neira/rsm-rag/README.md

 - `GET http://localhost:8000/health` → returns 200 OK.
 - `POST http://localhost:8000/ingest` → triggers the ingestion.
 The 2 documents ("Think Python" and "PEP 8") are automatically ingested when the service starts.
 It doesn't accept any parameters.
-It returs:
+It returns:
 ```json
 {
     "status": "success",